tshepang/blog/content/arts/top tracks: Fugees.rst

 -  The Beast
 -  Manifest

-All these are in one album, `The Score`_, the best hip-hop album ever made.
+All these are in one album, `The Score`_, one of the best hip-hop albums ever made.

 .. _The Score: http://en.wikipedia.org/wiki/The_Score_(album)